-Saffron Fish Chowder with Leeks and Fennel is a deliciously light, bouillabaisse-style chowder with hunks of tender salmon and mahi-mahi.
-A one-pot wonder that’s dairy free, gluten-free and on the table in less than an hour!
+Happy Friday, friends!
+Love moving into soup n’ stew season and ready to cozy up with this Saffron Fish Chowder with Leeks and Fennel.
+It’s a deliciously light, bouillabaisse-style chowder with hunks of tender salmon and mahi-mahi.
+A healthy one-pot wonder that’s dairy free, gluten-free and on the table in less than an hour.

 Remember to PIN THIS to save the recipe for later!